ssbc/ssb-conn-hub/README.md

 # ssb-conn-hub

 Module that manages active connections to peers.
-For use with the SSB CONN family of modules.
-See also [ssb-conn-db](https://github.com/staltz/ssb-conn-db).
+For use with the [SSB CONN](https://github.com/staltz/ssb-conn) family of modules.

 *Visual metaphor: a network switch managing connections to other peers, capable of starting or stopping connections.*